 Before Pakistan left Bangladesh, they not only committed genocide against the Bangladeshis, but also carried out a long campaign of systematic rape.
 It is estimated that Pakistani soldiers raped more than 400,000 women, and murdered as many 3,000,000 civilians.
 However, Pakistan estimates the death toll to be less than 300,000.
 (Like, of course they do).

 Genocide is obviously a terrible thing, but the effects of this particular genocide were much more far-reaching than what meets the eye.
 The Pakistani military chose their victims strategically.
 Similar to what the Khmer Rouge did in Cambodia, Pakistan targeted only those who were educated.
-When the mass murder of a country’s intelligentsia occurs, the effect is that the “reset” button is pushed.
+When the mass murder of a country’s intelligentsia occurs, the effect is similar to pressing the“reset” button, because knowledge is being lost.
+Engineering, Medicine, Government—these are things that require eduction and experience.
+So when the dust settles and it's time to start rebuilding, none of the uneducated people remaining know where or how to start.
+Would you?
 Rebuilding after this kind of tragedy can be a daunting undertaking, usually taking generations.

 You should be happy to know that eventually Bangladesh came out on top and drove Pakistan out.
 India joined in the fight towards the end, ultimately helping Bangladesh win their freedom.
 However, most Bangladeshis are still wary of India.
 In the eyes of many, India has tried to take all the credit for the victory over Pakistan, when in reality Bangladesh needed no savior - they would have won the war on their own, even if it had taken a bit longer.
 India and Bangladesh have had some issues since then, but since Bangladeshi independence came about in 1971, the newly formed nation has been slowly making its way down the path to recovery.
 It has not been easy though.